OfficeDev/office-js-docs-pr/docs/includes/file-tutorial-excel-custom-functions.md

 ## Create a custom functions project

- to start, you'll use the Yeoman generator to createg the custom functions project.
+ to start, you'll use the Yeoman generator to create the custom functions project.
 This will set up your project with the correct folder structure, source files, and dependencies to begin coding your custom functions.

 1. Run the following command and then answer the prompts as follows.